 Hafal is committed to respecting the privacy of everyone who supports us, or who comes to us for support.
 We want you to understand how we use and protect the personal information that you provide to us, making every effort to ensure that your personal information is processed in a fair, open and transparent manner.
-Hafal regards your privacy as important and we fully comply with the EU General Data Protection Regulation.
+Hafal regards your privacy as important and we fully comply with the UK Data Protection Act 2018 and the EU General Data Protection Regulation.

 What information do we process and how do we use this information?